DanMenCas/DCI-VITON/README.md

-Designed, implemented, and deployed an end-to-end Virtual Try-On application on Hugging Face Spaces using **Flow based Warping** and **Difussion Models.** You can use the application here:
+Designed, implemented, and deployed an end-to-end Virtual Try-On application on Hugging Face Spaces using **Flow based Warping** and **Difussion Models.** You can use the app here:

 https://huggingface.co/spaces/dmc98/VirtualTryOn\_from\_scratch

+**Preprocessing**

+In the parsehuman.py file you can see all the preprocessing part of the model, it extracts from an image, densepose, keypoints, body segmentation, agnostic mask and cloth mask.